dheero/OBF.github.io/wiki/SourceCode.md

 ==============================================================

-This page documents the process of obtaining anonymous CVS or RSYNC based access to the source code repositories belonging to the Open Bioinformatics Foundation.
+This page documents the process of obtaining anonymous CVS or RSYNC based access to the source code repositories hosted by the Open Bioinformatics Foundation.
+These methods are useful for obtaining cutting edge sourcecode and developer snapshots.
+Please visit the official [Project](Project "wikilink") pages for links to the project websites and downloads of official releases.

 How to browse our latest source code repositories via the web
 -------------------------------------------------------------